Gera1313/GiveEasy/README.md

 ### Error Handling
 - Tested error scenarios, such as failed API requests and invalid form inputs, to confirm appropriate error messages are displayed.

+## Notes

+Have reached MVP for now.

+To do:
+- Update Current Total when making a donation.
+- Admin panel to review and approve fundraisers.
+- User profiles.
+- Add logout button and navigation bar.
+- PWA functionality to make the site installable and usable offline.
+- Add a feedback option for improvements.
+- Give it a more modern look.
+- More...

 ## Contributors
 Me